 Once complete, you’ll unlock your account and be able to update your master password with a new, stronger one.

 We then strongly advise using the LastPass Security Challenge to scan your vault for other websites where you’re reusing passwords.
-LastPass can help you replace those passwords with strong, unique ones.
+LastPass can help you replace those passwords with strong, unique ones using our password generator tool.
 Even if you haven’t reused your LastPass master password, it’s a good time to run the Security Challenge and make sure that for every website you use, you have a different password.